Outdoor activities with a healthy dose of curiosity, brought to you by Laure Latham

 To promote self-learning, parents should encourage their kids to try and figure out the answer to any question rather than give the answer right away.
 In JoAnn Deak’s words, “when a student raises his or her hand in class, all the other kids stop thinking.”
 It’s true, we’ve all experienced that.
 When I was a kid, even if the kid who replied was wrong, I had stopped using my brain the second I saw a hand up in the air.
 By prolonging the thinking process, kids can stretch and strengthen their brains like body muscles.

-When they ask me from the back seat, “Mom, does a piggie like to eat rice with bananas?” or “Mom, why do volcanoes have to erupt?”, I respond them “What do you think?”.
+When they ask me “Maman, are there parallel universes with different time layers?” or “Maman, why do volcanoes have to erupt?”, I respond,”Well, what do you think?”.
 If they need hints to steer in the right direction, I ask them questions that I know they can answer.
-“Where do pigs live?”
-“What other kinds of animals live with pigs and what do you think they eat?”
+“What do you know about the geology of rocks?”
+“What do we know about our universe?”
 “What’s at the center of the earth?”
-“What comes out of volcanoes?”
-“What happens if I leave milk on the stove?” and so forth so they can move forward.
+“What happens to rock at extremely high temperatures?”
+“What happens if I time travel?” and so forth, so they can move forward.
 I only want to be a tool in their reasoning process.

 I know I’m going to get in trouble for writing this.
 Yes, I am but that’s OK.
 Girls should never ever ever accept an “Because I say so” to any question, however complex or embarrassing.
 There are age-appropriate ways to talk about everything from the our digestive system to death, reproduction or the big bang theory.
 Kids have brains, they can process much more than we give them credit for.
 “Because I told you so” is not scientific.
 It’s not backed by any hard evidence.
 It’s just highly subjective and therefore potentially faulty.
 Kim Ennico called that “healthy skepticism” and I completely agree.